bahrus/pdpu/README.md

 ```

 \<grain-of-salt level="Infinity"\>
-## Theoretcal musings to help sooth you into a coma
+## Theoretcal musings to help soothe you into a coma

 An interesting, untested question is which frameworks or renderers would these components be compatible with?
-Previously, I optimistically, sloppily stated nothing to see here, it would work, and could help reduce boilerplate code.
+Previously, I optimistically and sloppily stated nothing to see here, it would work, and could help reduce boilerplate code.
 But on further reflection, it is not nearly so obvious.
 What follows is mostly arm-chair speculation, subject to change with more research.

 In what scenarios would there be too many cooks in the kitchen?
 Let's put aside the question of "should" and consider only "could" first.